 - The draft masterplan was on exhibition for community feedback from Thursday 10 September to Monday 19 October 2020.

-- We have appointed specialist consultants Dirt Art to begin preparing the masterplan.
+- Council appointed specialist consultants Dirt Art to begin preparing the masterplan.

-- A draft Strategy has been prepared and Councillors were briefed on Tuesday 20 August 2019.
+- TRC Tourism prepared the Mogo Adventure Trails Hub Strategy and councillors were briefed on Tuesday 20 August 2019:

-- Council engaged specialist consultants TRC Tourism to begin preparing the strategy.
+- Council engaged specialist consultants TRC Tourism to begin preparing the Mogo Adventure Trails Hub Strategy.

 - Council and TRC Tourism facilitated two stakeholder workshops at the Moruya Golf Club.
 The workshops were aimed at understanding the issues and opportunities of a trail hub surrounding Mogo and attracted a diverse range of trails users and key stakeholders.

-For more information about the Mogo Adventure Trail Hub Strategy, please contact Council's Tourism and Planning Officer, Felicity Richards, on:
+For more information about the Mogo Trails, please contact Council's Project Officer, Shane Spicer, on: